viamrobotics/docs/docs/components/camera/transform.md

 **Attributes:**

 - `intrinsic_parameters`: The intrinsic parameters of the camera used to do 2D <-> 3D projections.
   - `width_px`: The expected width of the aligned image in pixels.
+Value must be >= 0.
   - `height_px`: The expected height of the aligned image in pixels.
+Value must be >= 0.
   - `ppx`: The image center x point.
   - `ppy`: The image center y point.
   - `fx`: The image focal x.